This post was originally published on November 9th, 2016, and updated on June 16,2026.

 Fixed cameras are better if you are mounting the cameras close to the site, need everything captured in one shot, or want the most stable time-lapses.

-Where to Install Cameras on Your Jobsite
+Installing Security Cameras: Where to Position Them on Your Jobsite

 1. What’s the right camera angle?